spring-projects/spring-data-redis/spring-data-riak/README.md

     }

+The Groovy DSL will respond to the following methods:

+* set
+* setAsBytes
+* put
+* get
+* getAsBytes
+* containsKey
+* delete
+* each

+You can nest them, of course.
+To delete all keys from a bucket using the DSL:

+    riak.each(bucket: "test") {
+      completed { v, meta ->
+        delete(bucket: meta.bucket, key: meta.key)
+      }
+      failed { e -> println "failure: $e" }
+    }

 Some things to note here:

 * The Groovy DSL utilizes the new AsyncRiakTemplate, so all closure calls happen asynchronously.
-To block execution until the operation has completed, provide a non-zero timeout value as the `wait` parameter.
+By default, the operation will block indefinitely.
+To not block at all and continue on immediately, set the `wait` to `0`.
+To block until a specified timeout, set the `wait` to the number of milliseconds to wait for the operation to complete before timing out and throwing an exception.
 * Callbacks are defined as either `completed` or `failed` closures.
 In addition to the closure, you can define a "guard" closure, which is called before the main closure and should return non-null or Boolean `true` if the closure should be executed or null or Boolean `false` if the closure is to be skipped.
-This functionality is inspired by the use of (guard expression in Erlang case statements)[http://en.wikibooks.org/wiki/Erlang_Programming/guards].
+This functionality is inspired by the use of (the guard expression in Erlang case statements)[http://en.wikibooks.org/wiki/Erlang_Programming/guards].